RainOrigami/ETS2-Button-Box/README.md

 # How to get a button box

 **The box is currently under development.
-Please be patient until it has been sufficiently tested.** Expected release date: December 2021
+Please be patient until it has been sufficiently tested.** Expected release date: Whenever the part shortage is finally over q_q

 The box will be available as a set for self-assemly on eBay for the price of the parts, shipping and a small 5€ fee for supporting the creator.
 Some minor soldering and box assembly will be required.